Accounting policies and procedures

 5.5 Investment property

-5.5.4 In accordance with the Public Sector Financial Accounting and Reporting Guidelines, after initial recognition, investment property is measured at cost less any accumulated depreciation and any impairment losses.
-Depreciation is charged using the straight-line method.
-Exceptions include properties without buildings (plots of land), which are not depreciated.
-Each investment property is assigned a depreciation rate that corresponds to its useful life.
-Where an investment property consists of significant parts that have different useful lives, the parts are accounted for separately and assigned depreciation rates that correspond to their useful lives.
-The university’s investment properties are depreciated at the rate of 5% per year.
+Land (plots without buildings) shall not be depreciated.
+Each investment property shall be assigned a depreciation rate corresponding to its useful life.
+Where an investment property comprises significant components with different useful lives, such components shall be accounted for separately and assigned depreciation rates corresponding to their respective useful lives.
+The university’s investment properties shall be depreciated at a rate of 5% per year.

 5.6 Property, plant, and equipment and intangible assets